Sourdough Starter

 When you mix flour and water and leave the mixture at room temperature, wild yeast and bacteria already present in the flour begin to colonize the mixture.
 Over 5-14 days of regular feedings, two groups of microorganisms establish a stable ecosystem:

-- Lactic acid bacteria (primarily Lactobacillus) produce lactic and acetic acids.
-These acids give sourdough its characteristic tang and also act as natural preservatives — sourdough bread stays fresh longer than commercially yeasted bread.
+Lactic acid bacteria (primarily Lactobacillus) produce lactic and acetic acids.
+These acids give sourdough its characteristic tang and also act as natural preservatives.
+Sourdough bread stays fresh longer than commercially yeasted bread because of them.

 How to feed a sourdough starter